MilanTheGamer/BeshiCoin/README.txt

-A simple smart contract for an ERC20 Token ICO.
+A simple smart contract for an ERC20 Token.